 Gold prices were flying high before lockdown.
 Now we’re seeing some quite extraordinary results, writes Charles Hanson.

-Despite tough economic times, our May Historica: Coins, Banknotes and Antiquities Auction was a phenomenal success.
-We attracted bidders from all over the world and many lots soared well above their estimates, particularly if they were made of gold.
+Despite tough economic times, Hansons' summer Historica: Coins, Banknotes and Antiquities Auction was a phenomenal success.
+It attracted bidders from all over the world and many lots soared well above their estimates, particularly if they were made of gold.

 In total, the Antiquities Auction made £100,000, a record for Hansons Historica.
 Plus, every single lot sold in the Coins and Banknotes section.
 Demand was buoyant and golden objects sparked fierce bidding.